 </html>

-The indexed data is passed to a PHP file to create the cropped image dynamically by using the PHP GD functions.
+The indexed data is passed to a PHP file to create the cropped image using the PHP GD functions dynamically.
 Previously, we have seen how to create images using PHP image functions.

 <script type="text/javascript">